frankdenneman/PTNumaTopology/README.md

 ## Confirm PassThrough NUMA Topology with Get-PTNumaTopology

 - Step 1.
-Execute Get-PTNumaTopology command and specify the FQDN of the ESXi host.
+Execute the Get-PTNumaTopology command and specify the FQDN of the ESXi host.
 For example: `Get-PTNumaTopology -esxhost sc2esx27.vslab.local`.
-As the script needs to execute a command on the ESXi host localy an SSH session is initiated.
+As the script needs to execute a command on the ESXi host locally an SSH session is initiated.
 This results in a prompt for a (root) username and password in a separate login screen.

 <img src="images/02-Get-PTNumaTopology-Command.png">